Ørjan Nyland: Aston Villa

-On 7 August 2018, Aston Villa revealed that they had signed Nyland on a three-year contract.
+On 7 August 2018, Steve Bruce's Aston Villa revealed that they had signed Nyland on a three-year contract.

 On 18 June 2020, Nyland was involved in a controversy after he appeared to carry the ball across the goal line after saving a free kick from Oliver Norwood and colliding with one of his own defenders.
-Because of interference with the Hawk-Eye goal line technology, play was allowed to continue and Sheffield United was denied a goal.
+Because of interference with the Hawk-Eye goal line technology, play was allowed to continue and Sheffield United were denied a goal.

 In the summer of 2020, Aston Villa signed Emiliano Martínez from Arsenal.
 Nyland fell from the first team and was linked with a move to another team.
 He made one appearance in the 2020–21 season before departing Villa by agreeing a mutual termination of his contract on 5 October 2020.

 Norwich City

 On 1 February 2021, Nyland signed for Norwich City for the remainder of the 2020–21 season.
 On 26 June 2021, he announced his departure from Norwich City.